 Poor > 400

-Applications: quality,visibleHigh turbidity levels and total solids in surface water make water unpalatable for human use ,,and can also disrupt ecosystem functioning by blocking light and interrupting photosynthesis and limiting oxygen production.
-High amounts of suspended solids can also become lodged into gills of oxygen-breathing animals .
+Applications: Turbidity and total solids are important measurements of water quality, because they are the most visible indicators of how “clean” a water source is.
+High turbidity levels and total solids can indicate the presence of water pollutants that have an adverse effect on human, animal, and plant life including bacteria, protozoa, nutrients (e.g. nitrates and phosphorus), pesticides, mercury, lead, and other metals.
+Increased turbidity and total solids in surface water make water unpalatable for human use aesthetically and can provide surfaces in the water for disease-causing microorganisms to grow, harboring water-borne pathogens such as cryptosporidiosis, cholera, and giardiasis.
+High amounts of suspended solids can also become be a problem to other species living in the water if particles become lodged into gills of oxygen-breathing animals.
+Suspended particles can disrupt light cycles and photosynthesis, altering the concentration of oxygen in the water and disturbing the aquatic system food web.
 Turbidity and total solids both increase at times when algal growth is high or when sediment is lifted up into the water during a storm.
 Both can increase in response to human activity, such as water pollution including industrial, agricultural, and residential runoff.
 Wastewater from sewage systems, urban runoff, and soil erosion from development can also contribute to high levels of turbidity and total solids.
 Easy to conduct at the site of water collection, these two simple measurements are broad indicators for a wide range of threats to water quality, all of which render surface water less useful for human purposes and less able to support itself as an aquatic ecosystem.

 Legend: Figure 1: Turbid creek water caused by heavy rains (Larry D. Moore CC BY-SA 3.0)